 Bird Feeder – Squirrel Buster Classic

 The Squirrel Buster is possibly the most underestimated Christmas gift that I’ve ever received.
 I wanted a well-made bird feeder in our backyard – just because.
 But this bird feeder is crazy well-designed and well-made.
-Bird watching is like a whole ongoing event.
+Bird watching is like a whole ongoing event – it’s daily happiness.
 Check out on Amazon here.

 Bike – Used but Outfitted

 I have a 12-speed road bike.
 I have no idea what brand it is or what specs it has.
 But I got it used and outfitted with a saddlebag and bike basket for commuting and local errands.
-I started bike commuting 12+ years ago with a basic used road bike from BikeAthens.
+I started bike commuting 14+ years ago with a basic used road bike from BikeAthens.
 If you are able to substitute any car trips at all with a bike trip, I cannot recommend it enough.
 The financial, physical and environmental upsides are so insane that it’s worth doing a cheap experiment yourself.
 Find a local bike shop / vendor / non-profit and try biking somewhere.
 And if you aren’t able to bike, do your part to support bike, scooter, foot, and mass transit regardless of your city.
-It not only saves lives and money, it makes car traffic more efficient and reduces our carbon footprint.
+It not only saves lives and money, it makes car traffic more efficient and reduces our carbon footprint – and improves your health.

 Events & Places